PublicDataWorks/txt-outlier-backend/README.md

    function.
 4. **outlier_on_broadcast_second_messages_delete**: Trigger that runs when a message is removed from `broadcast_second_messages`.
-5. **trigger_process_personalized_campaign_messages**: Trigger that activates when new records are inserted into the `personalized_campaign_messages` table, automatically creating a campaign and queuing personalized messages.
+5. **trigger_process_campaign_personalized_recipient_batch**: Statement-level trigger that activates when new records are inserted into the
+   `campaign_personalized_recipients` table, automatically creating a single campaign for all records and queuing personalized messages in a batch.

 #### Scheduled Jobs